What do you do when you are not reaching your goals? Who can you turn to if everything in your life is pretty good, but something seems to be missing?

 - Situational benefactors

 - Sense of mission

-In his book titled, Practicing Positive Psychology Coaching: Assessment, Activities, & Strategies for Success, he outlines a variety of tools for each axis.
-For instance, he suggests the Satisfaction with Life Scale for assessing well-being.
+In his book, Practicing Positive Psychology Coaching: Assessment, Activities, & Strategies for Success, Biswas-Diener (2010) outlines a variety of tools for each axis.
+For instance, he suggests the Satisfaction with Life Scale for assessing wellbeing.
 For the future orientation axis, Biswas-Diener recommends using the Adult Hope Scale.

-In the play, Auntie Mame, Mame says, “Life is a banquet, and most poor suckers are starving to death!”
-What do you think is a UA she believes about the universe?
+In the movie Auntie Mame (DaCosta, 1958), Mame says, “Life is a banquet, and most poor suckers are starving to death!”
+What do you think is a UA she believes about the world?
 Share your thoughts in the comment section.